dnsimple/dnsimple-support/content/articles/forgot-password.markdown

 ## Get a reset password link via email

-The first step to access your account after you've forgetten your password is to get a password reset link.
+The first step to access your account after you've forgotten your password is to get a password reset link.
+Even if you initially [signed up via Google](/articles/google-identity-provider), you can still reset your password using this process.
 You can get a password resent link sent via email by first going to the login screen and clicking on the Forgot Password link:

 ![Login Screen Forgot Password Link](/files/login-forgot-password.png)